andrezero/grunt-ngindex/README.md

 ### Disclaimer

 This being my first Grunt task, my feature wishlist was not framed within the Grunt configuration paradigm.
+Meaning that I built this _thinking outside the box_, a.k.a., as a total grunt noob.

+- You will see below that some of the target options _EXTEND_ the the task options instead of _OVERRIDING_ them.
+- Also, you can set a default `dest` in the task options which does not seem to be a common practice.

-You will see below that some of the target options _EXTEND_ the the task options instead of _OVERRIDING_ then.
-Once I figured this not how Grunt makes config available to a task executing a target, I checked a million Grunt plugins on npm and couldn't find any examples of a similar use case.
+Once I figured these are not standard approaches, this is not how Grunt makes config available to a task when it's executed in a target context, I still checked a million Grunt plugins for similar use cases and couldn't actually find anything.

-I still find it very useful to be able to define a set of common `src` files and `vars` for all your index files and then extend that with target specific values so I'm keeping this for now.
-Feel free to comment on this project GitHub [issues](http://github.com/andrezero/grunt-ngindex/issues).
+Yet, I find it very useful to be able to define a set of common `src` files and `vars` for all your index files and then extend that with target specific values so I'm keeping this for now.
+Feel free to comment on this project's [issues](http://github.com/andrezero/grunt-ngindex/issues).